 The body of the estimate shows the RSMeans data selected, including the line number, a brief description of each item, its take-off unit and quantity, and the bare costs of materials, labor, and equipment.
-This estimate labo includes a column titled "subContract."
-This data is taken from the column "Total Intl OB#" and represents the total that a subcontract or would charge a general contract for the work, including the sub's markup for overhead and profit.
+This estimate also includes a column titled "SubContract."
+This data is taken from the column "Total Incl QBF" and represents the total that a subcontractor would charge a general contractor for the work, including the sub's markup for overhead and profit.

-Division 1, General Requirements This is the first division numerically but the last division estimated.
+Division 1, General Requirements

+This is the first division numerically but the last division estimated.
 Division 1 includes project-wide needs provided by the general contractor.
-These requirements vary by project but may include temporary facilities and utilities, security, testing, project cleanup, etc. for small project sa percentage can be used-typically between 5% and 15% of project cost.
-For large projects the costs may be timized and project individually.
+These requirements vary by project but may include temporary facilities and utilities, security, testing, project cleanup, etc. For small projects a percentage can be used-typically between 5% and 15% of project cost.
+For large projects the costs may be itemized and priced individually.

-3 Sales Tax
+Sales Tax

 If the work is subject to state or local sales taxes, the amount must be added to the estimate.
 Sales tax may be added to material costs, equipment costs, and subcontracted work.
 In this case, sales tax was added in all three categories.
-It was assumed that approximately half the subcontracted work would be material cost, so the tax was appled to 50% of the subcontract total.
+It was assumed that approximately half the subcontracted work would be material cost, so the tax was applied to 50% of the subcontract total.